nuclia/nuclia.py/docs/10-activity-log.md

 ```
 #### REMi get

-Get a chat acitivity log with full context and REMI scores.
-Intended for obtaining complete context for an item originating from a REMi query
+Fetch a specific chat activity log with detailed context and REMi scores.
+This command is useful for retrieving the full context of an entry from a previous REMi query.
 ##### CLI Example
 ```bash
 nuclia kb remi get_event --event_id=16987522